 Should reflect the continuing developments in the energy and environmental fields through theoretical explorations of issues relevant to the aims and scope of this publication.
 Authors are encouraged to describe the relevance, significance, and application of their theoretical discussions to current energy and environmental laws, programs, policies, and practices.
 Theory Articles must include a structured Abstract of no more than 250 words, followed by an “Implications for Practice” section which provides 3 – 5 items describing, in plain language, implications of the Article’s content for the continued discourse in the energy and environmental fields.

-Article Format Requirements:
+Article Format Requirements

 - Articles must be the original work of the author(s) that has not been published previously, as a whole or in part, either in print or electronically, or is soon to be so published.

 - Articles should be written from an objective perspective.
-They should seek to provoke or advance debate, to open up new questions, to define the state or direction of a particular field, or to shape trends in historiography of the field.
+They should seek to provoke or advance the debate, to open up new questions, to define the state or direction of a particular field, or to shape trends in the historiography of the field.

 - All authors and named contributors must give permission to be listed on the submitted Article (no documentation is required).